-14.1.1 Notice of Anti-Doping Rule Violations to Athletes and other Persons
+14.1.1 Notice of Anti-Doping Rule Violations to Practitioners and other Persons

-Notice to Athletes or other Persons of anti-doping rule violations asserted against them shall occur as provided under Articles 7 and 14.
+Notice to Practitioners or other Persons of anti-doping rule violations asserted against them shall occur as provided under Articles 7 and 14.

-If at any point during Results Management up until the anti-doping rule violation charge, the FEI decides not to move forward with a matter, it must notify the Athlete or other Person, (provided that the Athlete or other Person had been already informed of the ongoing Results Management).
+If at any point during Results Management up until the anti-doping rule violation charge, IAF decides not to move forward with a matter, it must notify the Practitioner or other Person, (provided that the Practitioner or other Person had been already informed of the ongoing Results Management).

-Notice shall be delivered or emailed to Athletes or other Persons.
-If the notification takes place via National Federations, the National Federation shall confirm to the FEI that the Athlete or other Person has received the notification.
+Any notice under these Anti-Doping Rules shall be delivered or emailed by IAF to Practitioners or other Persons.
+In addition to the notification by IAF, it shall also be the responsibility of the National Federation to notify the Practitioner or other Person.
+If the notification takes place via National Federations, the National Federations shall confirm to IAF, that they have delivered the notification to the Practitioner or other Person.